kuranez/solar-system-simulation/README.md

  - Basic commands to scale and speed up the simulation

 **New to Version 1.2:**
-- Improved Scaling
+- Improved scaling
-- Improved Orbit trails
+- Improved orbit trails

 ---